shira1008/Store-Project/README.md

  - fetchProducts.js - fetching all the products from the API

- - store.js - add and get products to and from the local storage checking if the products is in the local storage if not return [].
+ - store.js - add and get products to and from the local storage checking if the products is in the local storage if not return an empty list.

  - displayProducts.js - in index.html , display the products that have featured = true(index.js)
         - setupCart.js - add the items to cart